nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 We plan to display additional warning messages for commands like `add`, `edit`, and `delete`, to warn users of any such duplicate values that were entered.
 Users may then press enter again to confirm the command's execution, or edit the command.

+1. Currently, if no note (i.e. no `o/` parameter) is specified when adding a contact, the note's value defaults to being empty (`""`).
+The UI accounts for empty notes by not taking up an extra line to display the empty note.
+When users do specify a note, they may explicitly specify an empty note (i.e. `o/` with no value).
+This is not outright rejected for the convenience of users, since empty notes are allowed.
+However, users may have forgotten to specify a value for the note, which may result in the app's behaviour differing from users' expectations.
+We plan to display an additional warning message for commands like `add`, so that users may check if their specifying of an empty note is intentional.